 I looked away and nodded.

 “Well Jaclyn, these next 8 weeks are going to feel like years if you keep that mindset.
 While you’re here, the guards’ll tell you you’re trash.
 But lemme tell you, here you build a story.
 And your story here will be nothing but shitty if you don’t learn the lay of the land.”

 I nodded, thinking about the word.

 “Look around, Jaclyn.
 This place is full of stories.
 You just have to know how to find them.”

 I gave the room another look.
 All the girls were at least 13 years old and were wearing their orange jumpsuit pants and tank tops.
 They were playing cards and rolling dice and goofing around like...like regular teenagers.
 Some of them were black, others Hispanic and white but they were all so young.

 “My name is Piper and I don’t sleep.”And with that, I was sitting alone.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LoneRenegadeWrite a Review